Zack Short Player Props: Tigers vs. Angels

 Angels Pitching Rankings

-- The Angels have the 21st-ranked team ERA among all league pitching staffs (4.51).
+- The Angels have the 21st-ranked team ERA across all league pitching staffs (4.48).

 © 2023 Data Skrive.
 All rights reserved.